-NRC Research Associateship Programs

-Research Adviser Guide
+NRC Research and Fellowship Programs Research Adviser Guide

-As a Research Adviser to an NRC Research Associate, you play a key role in assuring that their tenure is not only productive but also a meaningful step forward in their career development, providing a foundation for future success.
-Additionally, your guidance ensures that the Associate's work in the laboratory enhances and complements the existing research efforts, contributing positively to the overall mission of the agency.
+As a Research Adviser in either the NRC Research Associateship Programs (RAP) or Air Force Science and Technology Fellowship Program (AF STFP), you play a key role in assuring that a Research Associate's/Fellow's tenure is not only productive but also a meaningful step forward in their career development, providing a foundation for future success.
+Additionally, your guidance ensures that the Associate's/Fellow's work in the laboratory enhances and complements the existing research efforts, contributing positively to the overall mission of the agency.

-The following sections, describing certain aspects of the program, should provide you some guidance in your role as a Research Adviser.
+The following sections, describing certain aspects of the program, will provide you some guidance in your role as a Research Adviser.
 For more information about specific policies guiding the administration of the program, please refer to the Policies, Procedures, and Practices.